SystemZ/aimpanel2-exp/README.md

 ### Frontend

-Remember to open `master-frontend/tslint.json` with IntelliJ and apply rules to formatting in popup!
+Remember to open `master-frontend/tslint.json` with IntelliJ and apply rules to automatic formatting in popup!

 ```bash
 ./Taskfile.sh frontend